CERTIFIED SUSTAINABLE OPERATIONS

 Ingredients that carry the blue Marine Stewardship Council (MSC) label have demonstrated that they come from a fishery that meets the most stringent sustainability standards.
 Fisheries and manufacturers that are MSC certified are audited by independent, third-party evaluators.
 MSC certification guarantees that the marine resources are harvested using sustainable methods and that all products are traceable throughout the supply chain.

-Aker BioMarine was the first krill fishery to receive the MSC (Marine Stewardship Council) certification in 2010, and received a re-certification in 2015 for another five years.
+In 2020, Aker BioMarine received its third consecutive certification with no conditions from the Marine Stewardship Council (MSC) for its sustainable Antarctic krill fishery following an independent assessment.
+The company was initially certified in 2010, being the first krill company ever to carry the MSC label.
 MSC is the highest renowned sustainability certification available.
 It scored highest in a comparison of wild-capture fisheries certification schemes initiated by WWF, independently carried out by Accenture in 2012.

-At Aker BioMarine we are known for our proprietary Eco-Harvesting technology, which reduces by-catch to near-zero.
+At Aker BioMarine we are known for our proprietary Eco-Harvesting technology, which reduces by-catch to a minimum.

 The Eco-Harvesting technology employs a continuous mid-water trawl system that is guarded by a fine mesh net, which prevents anything larger than krill from entering.
 Underwater cameras monitor the system.
 Rather than heaving a trawl to get the catch on board, a conveyor hose is attached to the end of the net, which remains underwater throughout the entire operation.
 A continuous stream of water flows through the hose, bringing the live krill directly into the ship, while minimizing by-catch.